bonitasoft/bonita-doc/md/tomcat-bundle.md

 The Tomcat bundle is based on a standard Tomcat installation with the following additions:

-* `bin/setenv.bat`: script to configure JVM system properties for Windows.
+* `server/bin/setenv.bat`: script to configure JVM system properties for Windows.
-* `bin/setenv.sh`: script to configure JVM system properties for Linux.
+* `server/bin/setenv.sh`: script to configure JVM system properties for Linux.
-* `bonita-start.bat`: script to start the bundle on Windows.
-* `bonita-start.sh`: script to start the bundle on Linux.
-* `bonita-stop.bat`: script to stop the bundle on Windows.
-* `bonita-stop.sh`: script to stop the bundle on Linux.
-* `conf/Catalina/localhost/bonita.xml`: Tomcat context configuration for Bonita web application.
+* `server/conf/Catalina/localhost/bonita.xml`: Tomcat context configuration for Bonita web application.
 Define data sources used by Bonita Engine.
-* `conf/bitronix-*.properties`: configuration files for Bitronix
-* `catalina.properties`: modified to include lib/bonita folder to Tomcat classpath.
+* `server/conf/catalina.properties`: modified to include lib/bonita folder to Tomcat classpath.
-* `context.xml`: modified to add JTA support using Bitronix library.
+* `server/conf/context.xml`: modified to add JTA support using Bitronix library.
-* `logging.properties`: modified to create a log file dedicated to Bonita.
+* `server/conf/logging.properties`: modified to create a log file dedicated to Bonita.
-* `server.xml`: modified to add listener for Bitronix and h2 (see below for modification needed if you want to switch to another RDBMS).
+* `server/conf/server.xml`: modified to add listener for Bitronix and h2 (see below for modification needed if you want to switch to another RDBMS).
+* `server/conf/bitronix-*.properties`: configuration files for Bitronix.
-* `lib/bonita`: extra libraries needed by Bonita.
+* `server/lib/bonita`: extra libraries needed by Bonita.
 The following libraries are included: Bitronix JTA Transaction Manager, h2, SLF4J (required by Bitronix).
-* `request_key_utils`: folder containing script to generate license request keys (Subscription editions only).
+* `server/request_key_utils`: folder containing script to generate license request keys (Subscription editions only).
-* `webapps/bonita.war`: the Bonita web application.
+* `server/webapps/bonita.war`: the Bonita web application.
 * `setup/`: a tool to manage Bonita BPM Platform configuration, stored in database instead of filesystem.
 Also ships a tool to centralize all the required Tomcat bundle configuration.
+* `start-bonita.bat`: script to start the bundle on Windows.
+* `start-bonita.sh`: script to start the bundle on Linux.
+* `stop-bonita.bat`: script to stop the bundle on Windows.
+* `stop-bonita.sh`: script to stop the bundle on Linux.

 ::: info
-**Note:** Starting from Bonita BPM 7.3.0, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
+**Note:** For Bonita BPM 7.3.0 and earlier versions, Bonita BPM Platform configuration, including the license file, is stored in the same database as the Bonita BPM Engine data, namely in the `CONFIGURATION` table.
 To initialize and update this configuration, a [*Platform setup tool*](BonitaBPM_platform_setup.md) is provided and embedded in Bonita BPM bundles.
 :::

 ### Get and install a license (Subscription editions only)